zacswider/waveAnalysis/README.md

 # signalProcessing2C.py
+These tools were developed with much inspiration by Marcin Leda in the Goryachev group at the University of Edinburgh

 ## Expected Output:

 signalProcessing2C.py is written to batch analyze oscillatory dynamics in both 1-channel and 2-channel time lapse datasets.
 The primary dependencies are numpy, pandas, seaborn, scikit-image, scipy, and matplotlib.
 See the environment.yml or requirements.txt file to create your own environment.